A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Aromatic compounds are a class of organic compounds characterized by their unique structure and properties.
-They are cyclic compounds with alternating single and double bonds, and they typically contain one or more benzene rings.
+They are cyclic compounds with a delocalized pi electron system, and they typically contain one or more benzene rings.
+This delocalization results in unusual stability and reactivity compared to other unsaturated compounds.

 Structure and Bonding

-The benzene ring is the basic structural unit of aromatic compounds.
-It consists of six carbon atoms arranged in a hexagonal ring, with alternating single and double bonds.
-The electrons in the double bonds are delocalized, meaning that they are not localized to a single bond, but are instead spread out over the entire ring.
+The benzene ring (C6H6) is the basic structural unit of aromatic compounds.
+It consists of six carbon atoms arranged in a planar hexagonal ring, with alternating single and double bonds.
+However, a more accurate representation depicts the six carbon-carbon bonds as being identical in length, intermediate between single and double bonds.
+This is due to the delocalization of the six pi electrons above and below the plane of the ring.
 This delocalization of electrons gives aromatic compounds their characteristic stability and unique chemical properties.
+This delocalized system is often represented with a circle inside the hexagon.

 Properties